nzeemin/pclink11/README.md

 "Our" MAP files differs in the first line (program name, date/time, no page number), and there's no paging, so no page header lines.
 SAV/SYS/REL and STB files are binary, compared byte-to-byte, should be no differences.
-Log files are absolutely different, we're not comparing them.
+Log files are absolutely different, we're not comparing them, but in "our" log files we're looking for "SUCCESS"/"ERROR" and so on.

-## TODO 👷
+## TODO

 First priority:
 - Fix bugs for the failing test cases

 Second priority:
-- Need more tests, currently we have 110+ test cases
+- Need more tests, currently we have 115 test cases
 - Reduce amount of logging, add option for verbosity level
 - Process other command-line options, including file-specific ones